agarbiak/notes-SA3/markets.md

   - Agency formed with specialist risk management functions in-house to write specialist business on behalf of insurer, e.g. environmental pollution

 ## Administration of business

+- Generate material to PHers and internal use
+- UWing info held:
+  - Issue original policy
+  - Cope with endorsements := policy wording changes that take effect during original period of insurance, usually follow change in risk covered (often alter original premium)
+  - Cope with renewal processes
+- Claims info held:
+  - Cope with possibility of multiple claims / claimants
+- Intermediaries may take on part of admin responsibility -> commission paid reflects extent intermediary involved